Normalization (image processing): Global contrast stretching

-Local and Global Contrast Stretching
+Local contrast stretching

-Local Contrast Stretching (LCS) is an image enhancement method that focuses on locally adjusting each pixel's value to improve the visualization of structures within an image, particularly in both the darkest and lightest portions.
+Local contrast stretching (LCS) is an image enhancement method that focuses on locally adjusting each pixel's value to improve the visualization of structures within an image, particularly in both the darkest and lightest portions.
 It operates by utilizing sliding windows, known as kernels, which traverse the image.
 The central pixel within each kernel is adjusted using the following formula: